kosmonowt/food-koop/README.md

 ## Release History

+### 2015-08-23
+* Fixed Problem with table irregularities in Product page
+* Re-Activated Quick-Order Button in Product page

 ### 2015-06-13
 * Fixed Problem with mass assignment on unique ids.
 (Problem with str_replace in way/model)
 * Member GroupUID attribute added in Views